TieDyeAstronomer/avspec/donts/in general.md

 # Respect the data

 Do your due diligence, and process each spectrum fully, but then **leave it alone**.
 Resist the urge to tweak endlessly and try tricks such as a sharpening or noise reduction to improve your result.
-If your spectrum is too noisy, the best solution is more data!
+If your spectrum is too noisy, there is a simple and best solution: shoot more data!

-Never apply any sort of AI enhancement or photographic manipulation to a spectrum which will be used scientifically.
-Remember: **you can't create information that isn't there.**

 # Avoid small-scale alterations

 In general, the steps you take while processing the spectrum should act on the spectrum as a whole.
 The amount of correction applied may sometimes vary across the field of view (as in [IR correction](../corrections%20for%20scientifically%20valid%20spectra/instrument%20response%20correction.md)), but it should do so smoothly and gradually.
 Any sudden discontinuities in your calibrations are a warning sign for underlying issues with the data.

+Never apply any sort of AI enhancement or photographic manipulation to a spectrum which will be used scientifically.
+Remember: **you can't create information that isn't there.**

 # Leave analysis to the user